equinor/omnia-tutorial/src/Api/setup.md

 1. We have preconfigured Swashbuckle in the project, giving access to a documentation page.
 If you want to test your API, simply run the API locally and use the portal that appears.

+1. If you at any point in the code feel stuck, it is allowed to look at the reference implementation in `omnia-tutorial\src\Api\EDC-API`.

 ## 2. ProductionDatasController
 In the solution explorer, under the folder `Controllers` you should find the `ProductionDatasController`.
 This controller should implement the most common functionality for any API; Create, Read, Update, and Delete (CRUD).
 Typically CRUD is implemented on a per-table/view basis.